Seattle Infant Death Lawyer

 The loss of a child is one of the hardest experiences a parent can go through.
 If you lost a child due to medical malpractice, you can seek financial compensation through a lawsuit against the health care professionals responsible with the help of a Seattle infant death attorney.

 How A Seattle Infant Death Lawyer Can Help

 - Our Seattle personal injury lawyers are passionate about seeking justice and will not hesitate to enter the courtroom if necessary.

 - Our firm has significant experience engaging with insurance companies.
 We understand how they operate and will always negotiate for the highest settlement possible.

 - Our firm operates on a contingency fee basis to reduce your out-of-pocket fees.
 We will advance all costs necessary to move forward with your case and you will not pay any legal fees unless we win your case.

 Who Can File an Infant Death Claim?

-In the state of Washington, you can file a wrongful death claim if your child’s cause of death involved the “wrongful act, neglect, or default of another.”
+In the state of Washington, you or a Seattle wrongful death lawyer can file a claim if your child’s cause of death involved the “wrongful act, neglect, or default of another.”
 Washington places limits on who can file these claims.
 In most wrongful death cases, the filing party must be the personal representative of the deceased’s estate, a spouse or partner, or a child.

 Since your child did not have any of these relationships, you can file a claim if you are the deceased’s parent or sibling.
 In addition, Washington law has special rules for wrongful death claims that involve the death of a child.
 You must prove that you regularly contributed to the support of your child to file the claim.
 Hiring a Seattle infant death lawyer from Washington Injury Law can help you satisfy this condition.